GoodnessJames/AirBnB_clone_v3/README.md

 - Test files follow the naming convention `test_*.py`.
 - Unit tests use the `unittest` module.
 - Run tests using `python3 -m unittest discover tests` or individually by file.
+- Ensure all current test passed and new test for each feature of improved

+## Storage Improvement
+### DBStorage and FileStorage
+- Implemented two new methods in the `storage_get_count` branch:
+  1. `get(self, cls, id)`: Retrieves an object based on the class and its ID, returns None if not found.
+  2. `count(self, cls=None)`: Counts the number of objects in storage matching the given class.
+If no class is passed, returns the count of all objects in storage.
+- Added corresponding tests in `tests/test_models/test_engine/test_db_storage.py` and `tests/test_models/test_engine/test_file_storage.py`.

 ## Dependencies
 - Flask: `$ pip3 install Flask`